Katerynakulik/seekly/README.md

 1. Push your repository to GitHub (or GitLab/Bitbucket).
 2. Go to [Vercel](https://vercel.com/) and create a new project.
 3. Import your repository, select the Vite preset, and deploy.
+4. Add environment variables in the project settings.
-4. The live link will be generated automatically (e.g., https://seekly.vercel.app/).
+5. The live link will be generated automatically (e.g., https://seekly.vercel.app/).

 ## ⚙️ Implementation Details